lupuleasa-core/wearehostsformemes/meta-meme.md

 Anything that can cause itself to be replicated in the future, is a replicator.

+Memes are just based on abstractions generated by our minds and culture.

 &nbsp;

+Software describes the patterns of change in information in a physical substrate.

+Memetics describes the patterns of change in information inside human brains, and human culture.

+It's a decentralized system of information replication.

+&nbsp;

 Memes have high rate of copy, but low stickiness and copying-fidelity compared to genes and other replicators.

-Humans co-evolved with this replicator, hence why our brains are so big compared to other animals (5% of mass, with 20% energy)
+Humans co-evolved with this replicator, hence why our brains are so big compared to other animals (brain is 5% of mass, with 20% of body energy)

-Big brains were useful for memes, and some memes were useful for survival, hence our ancestors had an advantage.
+Big brains were useful for memes, and some memes were useful for survival, hence our big-brained ancestors were advantaged and procreated.

 &nbsp;